AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 Class objects
 -------------

-A new type of type is introduced, the `class` type.
-This type operates similarly to tagged types (there are even situations where it can be derived from one) with a number of differences:
+A new kind of type is introduced, the `class` type.
+It behaves similarly to a tagged type (and in some cases can derive from one), with the following
+differences:

-- It's always a by-constructor type
+- It is always a by-constructor type
 - It cannot have coextensions (so no access-type discriminants)
 - Its primitives must follow the rules of First_Controlling_Parameter
 - It always follows the rules of Default_Dispatching_Calls
-- Primitives need to be declared within its scope - operations declared outside of its scope are not primitives.
+- Primitives must be declared within the scope of the type; subprograms declared outside that scope are not primitives.

-When scoped, primitives need also to be defined in the scope of the type itself, which leads to the introduction of a body section of the type in package bodies.
-The following demonstrates the above:
+Because primitives are declared inside the type, their bodies must also be provided inside the type.
+This motivates a new body section for the type, placed within the enclosing package body.
+The example below illustrates the overall structure:

 .. code-block:: ada